MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Collections

-You may collect sites, text, and images from the web, and organize the content with Collections in Microsoft Edge.
-All collections data is stored locally on the device and organized per Microsoft Edge profile.
-If you have sync turned on for Collections, your collections, notes, and comments are available across all signed-in and syncing versions of Microsoft Edge.
+Collections in Microsoft Edge enable you to collect sites, text, and images from the web, and organize the content.  <!--Sentence A:-->All collections data is stored locally on the device and organized per Microsoft Edge profile.  <!--Sentence B:-->If you have sync turned on for Collections, your collections, notes, and comments are available across all signed-in and syncing versions of Microsoft Edge.

 Every 24 hours, Microsoft Edge downloads a list of supported sites that have special entity extraction templates.
 The templates are specific to each website.
 When you create a new item in your collection, Microsoft Edge verifies that the site you are collecting from is in the list of supported sites.
 If the site is in the list, Microsoft Edge pings the entity extraction service for the template of the specific site.
 No user identifiers are associated with the request to the service.
 The template attempts to identify the name, price, ratings, primary image, and other data about the item being collected.
 If the site you are collecting from is not on the supported list site, Microsoft Edge does not download a template.
 Templates allow collection items to be created locally on the device.
 No data about the collection items are sent to the service when creating the collection.